 To lessen the chances of your expired film turning out like mine, you should try to lessen all three factors as much as possible.

 The ideal would be to buy a more recently expired film that you know has been kept in cold storage and has never been put through an x-ray machine.
 While they are supposed to be film safe, the effects can accumulate if a film is repeatedly scanned.
 It’s worth noting the new ones are deadly too.

 The main problem here is all that is very difficult impossible to ensure if you’re buying from someone else.
 So if you can’t minimise the chances of it happening, the next best thing is to minimise the impact if it does.

 That means to not use expired film for anything critical like paid work or a family wedding, to understand that it might turn out bad however careful you are, and be happy to just make the best of it if it does.

-I know my results are far from perfect.
+I know the results I got from this Dental Slide Film – which I wrote a detailed review on here – are far from perfect.
 All I could do was follow that last piece of advice myself. 😀

 If you enjoyed that post, why not take a look at these others to stay inspired or read some film reviews:

 - Another film fail I had with a Holga